INTRODUCING OUR NEWEST ONLINE JOURNEY EXPERIENCE

 How Our Online Journey Works

-- Join a six-week journey that balances the inner work of being with the outer work of considered action.
+- Join a three-week journey that balances the inner work of being with the outer work of considered action.
 We balance self-reflection with informed action – this creates the conditions for each of us to go where it has not been possible for us to go before.

 - The larger community gatherings will be hosted by Michael Mervosh.
 These sessions are recorded and available to those unable to attend.

 - The smaller, one-hour Journey Groups will be held and facilitated by various Hero’s Journey Foundation facilitators.
 (These will not be recorded.)

 The Ensemble Hero’s Journey is a distinct and dynamic opportunity to learn about developing a resilient and responsive sense of self during the challenging times playing out in the larger world.